Skip navigation

 • Ability to communicate effectively and professionally

-Active Sigma Tau Delta undergraduate student members in good standing during the application period and members of chapters located within the 50 United States are eligible to apply.
-Members who have graduated or will be graduating during the 2023 spring semester are also eligible to apply.
+Members who have graduated in the fall semester or will be graduating during the spring semester are also eligible to apply.

 Other